KamataRyo/birder/readme.txt

 = Does this theme support any plugins? =

-birder includes support for Infinite Scroll in Jetpack.
+biwako includes support for Infinite Scroll in Jetpack.

 == Changelog ==